nls-oskari/pti-frontend/api/app-specific/paikkatietoikkuna.fi/mapmodule.md

 ## Bundle configuration

-Configuration can be given when constructing the mapmodule through constructor call.
-Usually its passed through the mapfull bundle configuration:
+Configuration can be given when through `mapfull's` bundle configuration under `mapOptions`.

 ```javascript
 {